AidanKelley/fourier-stabilization/README.md

 is most likely why").

 # Environment Setup
 We used Python 3.7.7, 64-bit, and pip 19.2.3, running on a Linux system.
+It is very likely this code will not work on a Windows system.
 Any version of python above 3.6 _should_ work, but has not been tested.
 You may need to install these, and additionally, `venv`, but instructions for that are out of scope.
 To setup the virtual env run